 4.2 Any person or organization may request information mentioned in Annex 1 that is not already available through ITU’s public-access website, the ITU Publications Sales Service or other means.
 Such requests should be submitted in writing to [contact point] and must include the requester’s full name and address.
 ITU may charge a fee for material and labour costs.

 4.3 ITU reserves the right to refuse any request that would require ITU to create, develop, or collate information or data that does not already exist or is not available in ITU’s information systems.

+4.4 ITU will post the information/document access policy on its website

 Entry into force

-This Policy shall enter into force on the date of its publication on the ITU public-access website.
+This Policy shall enter into force on a provisional basis on 1st January 2017.

-Version: 30 October2015
+Version: 1 February2016